MicrosoftDocs/power-platform/power-virtual-agents/build-22/error-codes.md

 ### TelephonyHandoffInvalidPhoneNumber

 **Error message:** "The phone number {PhoneNumber} used in the transfer to agent activity isn't a valid phone number format.
-Phone number should be in international format without dashes ex: +14251231234."
+Phone number should be in international format without dashes; for example, +14251231234."

-**Resolution:** Check your [telephony configuration](publication-connect-bot-to-telephony.md) and ensure the phone number is in an international format, for example, `+14251231234`.
+**Resolution:** Check your [telephony configuration](publication-connect-bot-to-telephony.md) and ensure the phone number is in an international format, for example; `+14251231234`.

 ### TelephonyHandoffMissingPhoneNumber